greenbone/vt-test-environments/applications/generic/README.md

 ## Build

 The Dockerfile requires two build arguments:
-- `BASEIMAGE`: The name of the baseimage to build upon
+- `BASEIMAGE`: The name of the base image to build upon
-- `TAG`: The tag of the baseimage to build upon
+- `TAG`: The tag of the base image to build upon

 For example, to build the generic test image for Debian trixie (`ghcr.io/greenbone/vt-test-environments/debian:trixie`) and save under `generic:debian_trixie` run: